-A system of ongoing evaluation and advancement must ensure that, through the director and faculty, each program:
+A system of ongoing evaluation and advancement must assure that, through the director and faculty, each program:

 - a.
 Periodically, but at least semiannually, assesses the progress toward (formative assessment) and achievement of (summative assessment) the competencies for the discipline using formal evaluation methods; - b.
-Provides to students/residents an assessment of their performance, at least semiannually; - c.
+Provides to students/residents an assessment of their performance, at least semi annually; - c.
 Advances students/residents to positions of higher responsibility only on the basis of an evaluation of their readiness for advancement; and - d.
 Maintains a personal record of evaluation for each student/resident which is accessible to the student/resident and available for review during site visits.

-Intent: (a) The evaluation of competence is an ongoing process that requires a variety of assessments that can measure the acquisition of knowledge, skills and values necessary for discipline-specific level practice.
-It is expected that programs develop and periodically review evaluation methods that include both formative and summative assessments. (b) Student/Resident evaluations should be recorded and available in written form.
+Intent: (a) The evaluation of competence is an ongoing process that requires a variety of assessments that can measure the acquisition of knowledge, skills and values necessary for discipline-specific practice.
+It is expected that programs develop and periodically review evaluation methods that include both formative and summative assessments.

-- (c) Deficiencies should be identified in order to institute corrective measures. - (d) Student/Resident evaluation is documented in writing and is shared with the student/resident. - 5-3 The student's/resident's curriculum plan must be reviewed at least semiannually and revised as appropriate when it is found that program objectives are not being met.
+- (b) Student/Resident evaluations should be recorded and available in written form. - (c) Deficiencies should be identified in order to institute corrective measures. - (d) Student/Resident evaluation is documented in writing and is shared with the student/resident.